4neesh/DevBlog/src/blogInProgress/038_JavaEngine.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand how Java uses its own engine to interpret and execute code.<br>
+&#8226; Understand how the Java engine works to interpret and execute code.<br>
 &#8226; Review the multiple stages of compilation and execution that support the type safety and memory management properties of Java.<br>

 <br>